Self-monitoring

 Graduating year review and special review

-Under Rule 12.2 (e) (I), the review of the first graduating year of a programme leading to a degree or post-graduate qualification at levels 7-10 needs to occur as a part of the institution’s annual programme evaluation, and the findings reported.
-These findings should be included in the information given to the monitor.
+Under NZQA rules, the review of the first graduating year of a programme leading to a degree or post-graduate qualification at Levels 7 to 10 needs to occur as a part of the organisation’s annual programme evaluation, and the findings reported.

 The review must include the following: